openthread/openthread/src/cli/README.md

 Done
 ```

-We can leave some of the fields as unspecified (or use value zero).
-The unspecified fields are replaced by the corresponding OT config option definitions `OPENTHREAD_CONFIG_DNS_CLIENT_DEFAULT_{}` to form the default query config.
+You can leave some of the fields as unspecified (or use value zero or `def`).
+This includes the DNS server IP address itself.
+Since an address has no "zero" form, use `def` (or, equivalently, the unspecified address `::`) to select the default server address.
+The unspecified fields are replaced by the corresponding OT config option definitions `OPENTHREAD_CONFIG_DNS_CLIENT_DEFAULT_<OPTION>` to form the default query config.
 Note that specifying a zero value for a boolean argument will mean _disabled_ and cannot be used to imply default behavior.
+For a boolean value `def` is the only option to specify the default value.

 ```bash
 > dns config fd00::2